 Andrew Lindsay joined the Brennan Center in May 2016 as a Research and Program Associate in the Liberty and National Security Program.
 Prior to joining the Center, Andrew was the Emerging Fellow for equal justice issues with the Roosevelt Institute where he authored a report, Integrating Pretrial Diversion Programs in Justice Reinvestment in Massachusetts (2016), recommending revisions to criminal justice legislation in the state.
 He also worked as a Research Associate with the Criminal Justice Policy Foundation, and as an Undergraduate Research Fellow at Harvard Law School with the Charles Hamilton Houston Institute for Race and Justice.
+Most recently, Andrew was named a 2018 John Woodruff Simpson Fellow in the study of law and coauthored an article in the Harm Reduction Journal with experts from the Johns Hopkins Bloomberg School of Public Health, titled Mitigating the Heroin Crisis in Baltimore, MD, USA: A Cost-benefit Analysis of a Hypothetical Supervised Injection Facility (2017).

 - February 17, 2017Blogs